-Watershed Magazine has partnered with two of our region’s most valuable cultural assets – The John M. Parrott Gallery in Belleville and the Art Gallery of Northumberland in Cobourg – to highlight select works from their permanent collections.
+Watershed Magazine has partnered with two of our region’s most valuable cultural assets – The John M. Parrott Gallery in Belleville and the Art Gallery of Northumberland (AGN) in Cobourg – to highlight select works from their permanent collections.

 A.Y.
 JACKSON, KNOWN AS “ROBUST, ADVENTUROUS, A MAN OF THE SOIL…” was one of the founding members of Canada’s Group of Seven artists.
 Born in Montreal, Jackson was drawn to the landscapes of his native province.